 Governor Kathleen Babineaux Blanco announced today that Louisiana has been selected as one of only 15 states to receive a national grant to be used for childhood obesity prevention efforts in schools.
 The state is being awarded $110,000 as part of the National Governor’s Association’s Healthy Kids, Healthy America award to go toward improving obesity rates among the state’s youth.

-The project is being spearheaded by the Louisiana Council on Obesity Prevention & Management (Louisiana Obesity Council), and was conceived jointly between the Department of Health and Hospitals and the Department of Education.
+The project is being spearheaded by the Louisiana Council on Obesity Prevention & Management (Louisiana Obesity Council), and was conceived jointly between the Department of Health and the Department of Education.

 Gov. Blanco applauded the efforts of the Louisiana Obesity Council, and stressed the importance of early obesity prevention efforts.